Uniform distribution in nilmanifolds along functions from a Hardy field: Introduction

-\paragraph{\textbf{Acknowledgements}.} The author thanks Vitaly Bergelson, Nikos Frantzikinakis, and Joel Moreira for looking at an early draft of this paper and providing useful comments.
+\paragraph{\textbf{Acknowledgements}.} The author thanks Vitaly Bergelson, Nikos Frantzikinakis, and Joel Moreira, and the anonymous referee for providing useful comments.
 The author is supported by the National Science Foundation under grant number DMS~1901453.